 A voluntary leaving of employment requires an intention to terminate the employment relationship accompanied by an overt act of carrying out that intention.
 Local Lodge #1426 v.
 Wilson Trailer, 289 N.W.2d 608, 612 (lowa 1980).
 The claimant's intention to voluntarily leave work was evidenced by her words and actions.
 She told the employer that she was leaving and quit work.
-When an employee quits work after being reprimanded, her leaving is without good cause attributable to the employer.
-The claimant left work after being reprimanded.
+When an employee quits work because she believes her job performance is not to the satisfaction of the employer, the employer has not asked the claimant to leave and work is available, her leaving is without good cause attributable to the employer.
+The claimant left work because she believed her job performance was not to the satisfaction of the employer, the employer had not asked the claimant to leave and work was available.
 Her leaving was without good cause attributable to the employer.
 The claimant voluntarily quit without good cause attributable to the employer.
 Benefits are denied.